ICanBoogie/Routing/README.md

 ## Route

-Routes are represented by [Route][] instances.
-They are usually created from route definitions, and contains all the properties of their definition.
+A route is represented by a [Route][] instance.
+It is usually created from an array definition, and contain all the properties of its definition.

 ```php
 <?php